odds-get-evened/biblio/doc/build-netbsd.md

 See [dependencies.md](dependencies.md) for a complete overview.

-### 2. Clone Bitcoin Repo
+### 2. Clone biblio Repo

-Clone the Bitcoin Core repository to a directory.
+Clone the biblio Core repository to a directory.
 All build scripts and commands will run from this directory.

 ```bash
 git clone https://github.com/bitcoin/bitcoin.git